In April 2025, I was fortunate to be selected to present my work as part of the Candy Box Dance Festival at the Southern Theater.

 (theme plays) all start with phrase at individual sites, then explore individual impetus and interaction with site

-(theme plays) start with phrase -> partnerships at the sites, explore site with each other in mind
+cycle 2: (theme plays) stillness in between your sites I and II (theme plays) start with phrase -> partnerships at the sites, explore site with each other in mind

-(theme plays) start with phrase, evolve from there in new duets at your site III
+cycle 3: (theme plays) stillness between sites II and III (theme plays) start with phrase, evolve from there in new duets at your site III

-(theme plays) start with phrase, explore ramp, interacting with site and groups
+cycle 4: (theme plays) stillness between sites III and the ramp (theme plays) start with phrase, explore ramp, interacting with site and groups

 Last weekend, I was fortunate to be part of the performance, Tethering Iteration 1.
 Laura Neese, 3rd year MFA student was showcasing her thesis process and I was one of her performers.
 From my understanding of her research is an investigation of durational change in movements, human relationships, and the environment with an anatomical perspective.